urbanairship/android-samples/PushSample/README.rst

 Setup Support Library:
  - Follow http://developer.android.com/tools/support-library/setup.html to setup
- both the v7 and v4 support library
+ the v4 support library

 If you have updated to ADT 22, you may need to include the Android Private Libraries:
-  - Right-click on RichPushSample project -> Properties > Java Build Path > Order and Export and check the Android Private Libraries
+  - Right-click on PushSample project -> Properties > Java Build Path > Order and Export and check the Android Private Libraries

 Further Reading
 ---------------